 As we are located in Hertfordshire, we are perfectly placed to see patients throughout nearby locations including St Albans, Stevenage, Watford, Welwyn, and throughout North London.

 You can use your private medical insurance or pay for your Steroid Injections treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 - Private, spacious, en-suite rooms

 - Freshly prepared food

 If you are based in and around Hertfordshire, St Albans, Stevenage, Watford, North London, Welwyn or Bedfordshire and would like to visit the One Hatfield Hospital please click here.